11/4-colorability of subcubic triangle-free graphs: Adjacent vertices of degree two

 Therefore, $G'$ is not $11/4$-colorable, and thus it contains a critical induced sub-e-graph $F$.
 By Lemma~\ref{lemma-canaddedge}, $u_1u_j\not\in E(F)$, $u_{5-j}\in V(F)$, and $F$ is a $5$-cycle with two nailed vertices.
 Since $F$ is an induced sub-e-graph of $G'$ and $u_1u_j\not\in E(F)$, we have $\{u_1,u_j\}\not\subseteq V(F)$.
 If $|\{u_1,u_j\}\cap V(F)|=1$, then the vertex of $\{u_1,u_j\}\cap V(F)$ is nailed in $F$, and the partition $\{V(C)\cup V(F),V(G)\setminus (V(C)\cup V(F))\}$ of $V(G)$ contradicts Corollary~\ref{cor-3conn}.
 Therefore, $\{u_1,u_j\}\cap V(F)=\emptyset$.

-Suppose $j=3$, and thus $u_2$ has a common neighbor in $G$ with both $u_1$ and $u_3$ by the choice of the labels at the beginning of the proof; these common neighbors must be the nailed vertices of $F$.
+Suppose $j=3$, and thus $u_2$ has a common neighbor in $G$ with both $u_1$ and $u_3$ by the choice of the labels at the beginning of the proof; these common neighbors must be the nailed vertices of $F$ since $u_2 \in V(F)$ implies the common neighbors are also in $V(F)$ while $\{u_1,u_j\}\cap V(F)=\emptyset$.
 Since $u_1$ and $u_3$ do not have a common neighbor in $G$, Corollary~\ref{cor-3conn} and Lemma~\ref{lemma-adj2} imply $u_1u_3\in E(G)$.
 However, the corresponding graph $G$ (depicted in Figure~\ref{fig-noadj2-1}) is $11/4$-colorable, which is a contradiction.
 Hence, we have $j=2$.

 Let $w_1$ and $w_2$ be the vertices of $G-V(F)$ with neighbors in $V(F)$ distinct from $v_3$.
 Applying the observations from the beginning of the section to the 5-cycle in $G$ corresponding to $F$, we conclude $w_1\neq w_2$ and $\deg w_1=\deg w_2=3$.
 Let $z_1$ and $z_2$ be the neighbors of $w_1$ and $w_2$ in $V(F)$, respectively; note that $\{z_1,z_2,u_3\}$ induces a subpath of $F$.
 Let $S_1=\{u_1,u_2,w_1,w_2\}$ and let $G_1$ be the sub-e-graph of $G$ consisting of $G[V(C)\cup V(F)]$ and the edges $u_1v_1$, $u_2v_2$, $w_1z_1$ and $w_2z_2$.
 Let $H_1$ be the graph with the vertex set $S_1\cup\{a,b\}$ and edges $u_1u_2$, $w_1a$, $ab$, and $bw_2$, such that $d_{H_1}(a)=d_{H_1}(b)=3$, see Figure~\ref{fig-noadj2-2} (showing the case that $u_3z_1z_2$ is a path in $F$; another non-symmetric possibility is that $z_1u_3z_2$ is a path in $F$).
 The \starg{$H_1$ enforcing $\varphi(u_1)\cap\varphi(u_2)=\emptyset$ and $|\varphi(w_1)\cap\varphi(w_2)|\le 3$}{G_1}{S_1}{G''}{F_1}.
 Let us remark that since $a$ and $b$ are nailed, to see that $F_1\neq G''$ it suffices by (a0) to consider the cases that the underlying graph of $G''$ is $C_5$ or \kk.
 However, $G''$ is not a 5-cycle since $\deg_{G''} u_1=3$.
 If the underlying graph of $G''$ is \kk, then $\{u_1,u_2\}\cap \{w_1,w_2\}$ consists of a single vertex $y$ and $G$ is obtained from the $5$-cycles $C$, $F$, and $G''-\{a,b,y\}$ by adding an edge between each of the cycles and an edge from $y$ to each of the cycles; by a computer-assisted enumeration, we verified that all such graphs are $11/4$-colorable.